PalmForest0/Replanted.PluginTemplate/README.md

 A simple [BepInEx](https://github.com/BepInEx/BepInEx) plugin template for modding **Plants vs Zombies: Replanted**.
 This template provides a blank starting project to help you create a custom plugin quickly and easily.

+**If you need help or want to be a part of the Plants vs Zombies: Replanted modding community, join our [Discord server](https://discord.gg/UfBMKTHN5b)!**

 ## Features

 * Preconfigured plugin structure with necessary IL2CPP assembly references